Sports betting apps are a huge part of Ohio’s budding sports betting market, and over a dozen are currently available in the Buckeye State.

 That figure is three times as many as those who plan to utilize retail sportsbooks or betting kiosks.

-A total of 25 sports betting apps have applied for licenses in Ohio.
+A total of 25 sports betting apps initially applied for licenses in Ohio.
 Each app must partner with a retail sportsbook in order to enter the Ohio market.
 Some retail sportsbooks will be able to host two different online brands.

 Here’s what to expect from the sports betting apps heading to Ohio and which retail sportsbooks they’re partnered with.